webplatform/docs/tutorials/css-regions/index.md

 In this case, the region's '''height''' is specified as '''auto''', which makes it expand vertically to accommodate the content that flows into it.
-This can be useful when designing ''flexbox'' layouts in which a more flexible column shrinks to accommodate neighboring content such as the pull-quote.
+This can be useful when designing ''flexbox''-based layouts in which a more flexible column shrinks to accommodate neighboring content such as the pull-quote.